home-assistant/home-assistant.io/source/_integrations/thread.markdown

 - Go to {% my integrations title="**Settings** > **Devices & services**" %}.
 - If you do not see a **Thread** integration, add it.
-- Then, select **Configure** and check if you see any Thread networks on the overview page.
+- Then, select **Add** and check if you see any Thread networks on the overview page.
 - Case 1: If you do not have any Thread networks yet, follow [Case 1: Make Home Assistant your first Thread network](#case-1-making-home-assistant-your-first-thread-network)
 - Case 2: If you have existing networks, follow [Case 2: Create a HA border router when there is an existing network](#case-2-creating-a-ha-border-router-when-there-is-an-existing-network)